How to Make a Bad Logo

 - Horizontal and Vertical – needs to work in multiple applications – portrait and landscape

-Contact me to visit and get a shape of your own!
+Contact us to visit and get a shape of your own!